Starting Insulin Therapy: What it Does and Does Not Mean

 If you're starting insulin therapy, you may be feeling anxious.
 Get the facts on what insulin means for your diabetes and you.

-Diabetes is a condition that changes over time.
-Your diabetes treatment may also need to change to keep your blood glucose levels under control.
+Type 2 diabetes is a condition that changes over time.
+Your diabetes treatment may also need to change to keep your blood glucose levels within your target range.
 This can include starting insulin therapy.

 If you’re starting insulin therapy for diabetes, it can be an anxious time.
 To help ease your worries, try to keep in mind a few key points: